markusmarx/ejdb-website/index.rst

 EJDB is the embeddable (in-process) database engine designed for querying collections of `JSON <http://json.org>`_ documents and persisting data.
 EJDB implemented as C library based on `Tokyo Cabinet <http://fallabs.com/tokyocabinet/>`_ key-value storage engine.
-EJDB design inspired by `Mongodb <http://mongodb.org>`_ and follows same philosophy especially for the :ref:`query language <ql>`
+EJDB design inspired by `Mongodb <http://mongodb.org>`_ and follows the same philosophy , especially for the :ref:`query language <ql>`

 License